hasith/web-edge-ai/README.md

 - Smart Search: Enhances search functionalities by understanding natural language queries and providing more relevant search results.
 - Grammar and Style Checks: Beyond basic rephrasing, offer advanced grammar and style suggestions to improve the quality of written content.
 - Auto Complete: As you type on an input field, it will automatically surface greyed-out text suggestions completing your sentence or phrase.
 You can accept the suggestion with a keystroke or ignore it to keep typing naturally.
 - Advanced Validation: The library can validate text inputs in real-time, providing feedback on the fly.
-For example, it can check if a text input os child safe.
+For example, it can check if a text input is child safe.
 If anomalies are detected, it can take actions such as informing a human in the loop for a manual review.
 - Rephrase Suggestions: The library can suggest alternative phrasings for a given text input.
 This can be useful for improving the quality of text inputs with better readability.

 ## Image